EHC-MM: Embodied Holistic Control for Mobile Manipulation: Abstract

 \section{Abstract}

 Mobile manipulation typically entails the base for mobility, the arm for accurate manipulation, and the camera for perception.
-It is necessary to follow the principle of \textit{Distant Mobility, Close Grasping}(DMCG) in holistic control.
+The principle of \textit{Distant Mobility, Close Grasping}(DMCG) is essential for holistic control.
 We propose Embodied Holistic Control for Mobile Manipulation(EHC-MM) with the embodied function of $\textbf{sig}(\omega)$: By formulating the DMCG principle as a Quadratic Programming (QP) problem, $\textbf{sig}(\omega)$ dynamically balances the robot’s emphasis between movement and manipulation with the consideration of the robot's state and environment.
 In addition, we propose the Monitor-Position-Based Servoing (MPBS) with $\textbf{sig}(\omega)$, enabling the tracking of the target during the operation.
-This approach allows coordinated control between the robot's base, arm, and camera.
-Through extensive simulations and real-world experiments, our approach significantly improves both the success rate and efficiency of mobile manipulation tasks, achieving a 95.6\% success rate in the real-world scenario and a 52.8\% increase in time efficiency.
+This approach enables coordinated control among the robot's base, arm, and camera, enhancing task efficiency.
+Through extensive simulations and real-world experiments, our approach significantly improves both the success rate and efficiency of mobile manipulation tasks, achieving a 95.6\% success rate in real-world scenarios and a 52.8\% increase in time efficiency.